 My answer?
 I work with a HUGE variety of soft and hard pastel brands.

-My collection began with a set of Rembrandts that I inherited from my grandmother.
-In talking with other pastelists, this seems pretty common.
-You have a set that starts the collection, and things build from there.
+My collection began with a set of Rembrandt pastels that I inherited from my grandmother.
+In talking with other pastelists, this seems pretty common — you

 I think quite a few artists use their interest in the medium to fuel a love of collecting as well.
 There’s the fun of the hunt, looking for a great new color or brand of pastels… I can tell you from experience that nothing’s better than adding some wondrous new colors into your pallet.